morgangraphics/ansible-role-nvm/README.md

     - role: some-other-role
       ...
-      become: yes             # THIS SCOPES ALL TASKS, ONLY FOR THE SOME-OTHER-ROLE, AS ROOT_USER
+      become: true            # THIS SCOPES ALL TASKS, ONLY FOR THE SOME-OTHER-ROLE, AS ROOT_USER
       become_method: sudo     # THIS SCOPES ALL TASKS, ONLY FOR THE SOME-OTHER-ROLE, AS ROOT_USER

 ```